2016 has been a strange year, it has gone by very quickly, and has been full of change.

 September – I went for a short holiday in New Zealand.

 October – I went to Sculpture by the Sea (before it got washed away in a storm).
 I also went to Muscle Car Masters.
-I’ve still got to post the photos from both of these events as blog posts.

 November – I spent a weekend in Auckland for leisure and a week in Canberra for work.
 I also attended the German Film Fest.